svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/disable-master-key-pair.md

 To disable the master key pair for an account, you must meet the following prerequisites:

-- You must have an SGY Ledger [account](accounts.html) and you must be able to sign and submit transactions from that account using the master key pair.
+- You must have an RCP Ledger [account](accounts.html) and you must be able to sign and submit transactions from that account using the master key pair.
 See also: [Set Up Secure Signing](set-up-secure-signing.html).
 Two common ways this can work are:
     - You know the account's master seed value.
 A seed value is commonly represented as a [base58][] value starting with "s", such as `sn3nxiW7v8KXzPzAqzyHXbSSKNuN9`.
     - Or, you use a [dedicated signing device](set-up-secure-signing.html#use-a-dedicated-signing-device) that stores the seed value securely, so you don't need to know it.
 - Your account must have at least one method of authorizing transactions other than the master key pair.
 In other words, you must do one or both of the following: